kristodev-tech/DeepCoder-Ai-Chat-UI-Info/README.md

 ## 📄 Description

 DeepCoder AI Chat UI offers a feature-rich, customizable chat experience for developers, creators, and tech enthusiasts.
-Built using Flask and Ollama, it integrates powerful models like DeepSeek Coder V2, DeepSeek V2, and Codellama Meta — providing a modern alternative to ChatGPT with enhanced functionality and is also mobile friendly.
+Built using Flask and Ollama, it integrates powerful models like DeepSeek Coder V2, DeepSeek V2, Open Chat, Text to image generator and Codellama Meta — providing a modern alternative to ChatGPT with enhanced functionality and is also mobile friendly.

 ---